IreshMM/github-actions-runner-docker/README.md

-# gha-runner
+# GitHub Actions Runner Docker Image

-Automated updated builds starting with `ghcr.io/actions/actions-runner` image.
-Adds with utilities installed so actions actually work.
+FROM official upstream K8S ARC `ghcr.io/actions/actions-runner` image.
+Adds utilities so actions actually work.
+Adds an entrypoint for use with `docker run` and `docker compose`.
+This is a fork of the [actions-runner](https://github.com/mobilecoinofficial/gha-runner) and work is also based on [marcel-dempers-guide](https://github.com/marcel-dempers/docker-development-youtube-series/tree/master/github/actions/self-hosted-runner).

 Adds the following packages to the base image.